Elaine Malbin: Early years

 Born and raised in Brooklyn, Malbin started studying singing as a child and made her professional recital debut at the young age of 14 at New York City's Town Hall on March 31, 1945.
 That same year she began to perform regularly on the radio on WNEW singing popular songs to entertain the troops during the last year of World War II.
-She made her Carnegie Hall debut with The New York Pops on May 7, 1947 in a concert entitled "Viennese Night" which featured her singing numerous songs and arias by Viennese composers.
+She made her Carnegie Hall debut with The New York Pops on May 7, 1947, in a concert entitled "Viennese Night" which featured her singing numerous songs and arias by Viennese composers.
 She performed in concert with The New York Pops several more times over the next year.
-From 1948-1951 Malbin sang in the NBC Chorus that performed in concerts and recordings with the NBC Symphony Orchestra.
+From 1948 to 1951 Malbin sang in the NBC Chorus that performed in concerts and recordings with the NBC Symphony Orchestra.

 On May 15, 1949, Malbin made her professional opera debut with the San Carlo Opera Company as Musetta in Giacomo Puccini's La bohème.
 She made her Broadway debut on the following October 4 as Peep-Bo in Gilbert and Sullivan's The Mikado at the Mark Hellinger Theatre, notably the inaugural season of that theatre.
 She performed in two other Gilbert and Sullivan shows at that theatre through October 22: Edith in The Pirates of Penzance and the Plaintiff in Trial by Jury.
 Shortly thereafter she was cast as Violetta in C.B.S.
 Opera Television Theatre's production of Giuseppe Verdi's La Traviata which was first broadcast on March 12, 1950.

 Malbin began 1950 singing in a concert of opera arias at the Detroit Opera House with the Detroit Civic Opera.
-On April 18, 1950 she made her first appearance at the Mann Center for the Performing Arts singing with the Robin Hood Dell Orchestra in an evening honoring Margaret Truman.
-On July 12, 1950 she performed the role of Jenny in Kurt Weill's Down in the Valley in a concert version with the New York Philharmonic under conductor Maurice Levine.
+On April 18, 1950, she made her first appearance at the Mann Center for the Performing Arts singing with the Robin Hood Dell Orchestra in an evening honoring Margaret Truman.
+On July 12, 1950, she performed the role of Jenny in Kurt Weill's Down in the Valley in a concert version with the New York Philharmonic under conductor Maurice Levine.
 In September 1950, she sang her first role with the New York City Opera, Princess Ninetta in Sergei Prokofiev's The Love for Three Oranges.
 The following month she sang with the company in two more productions, singing Frasquita in Georges Bizet's Carmen and Zerlina in Wolfgang Amadeus Mozart's Don Giovanni.
-On December 14, 1950 she debuted with the Philadelphia La Scala Opera Company as Gilda in Verdi's Rigoletto.
+On December 14, 1950, she debuted with the Philadelphia La Scala Opera Company as Gilda in Verdi's Rigoletto.
 She closed out the year singing in more performances of Carmen with the New York City Opera, this time in the role of Micaela.